emqx/eip/active/0021-transfer-files-over-mqtt.md

 ## Abstract

-This documents defines protocol to send files from MQTT clients to MQTT server.
-It is using only PUBLISH and PUBACK messages and does not require MQTT 5.0 features like topic aliases.
+This document defines protocol to send files from MQTT clients to MQTT server.
+It is using only `PUBLISH` and `PUBACK` messages and does not require MQTT 5.0 features like topic aliases.

 ## Motivation